 Perfect Poached Chicken

-Poached chicken is tender, soft, juicy, and flavorful.
-Use our easy, straight-forward recipe for chicken breast or chicken thighs.
+Poached chicken is tender, soft, juicy, and so flavorful.
+Use our easy recipe for poached chicken breast or chicken thighs.
 You can use skin-on chicken and remove the skin before serving.
 The aromatics suggested in the recipe are a guide.
 Ginger, chili peppers, additional herbs, onion, fennel, and carrots are all excellent options.

 Watch Us Make the Recipe